 For the other options, I picked this weeks dinners so I can meal plan and it’s super helpful when you need to create a grocery list.
 I also picked list of the week with 10 to items to add to the list.
 I am currently using this to add items to get for the new apartment that we just moved to.
 On the right page of the daily layout, I add “to do” and I can mark complete or not track my progress.

 This is one of my favorite features of the personal planner.
 This section allows you to enter any number of birthdays, anniversaries, special days, etc on the calendar.

 This is what really really makes it personal to you.
 This is probably the only time-consuming part in the setting up of the personal planner but it’s worth it in the end.

 This part allows you to pick a theme for your header and accordingly changes the colors of your lines dividing the days.

-All pages in the planner will have a tiny monthly preview in the right corner.
+All pages in the personal planner will have a tiny monthly preview in the right corner.

 The last customization is to add your personal information to the back.
 I was inspired by And Then She Said and added a Dua’a (Prayer) along with my phone and email.

 The team from Personal Planner has been kind enough to offer 1 FREE Planner to our following!
-In order to enter please comment below your favorite feature from the planner and how you would use this planner as a mother.
+In order to enter please visit this link and follow the rules mentioned.

 Disclaimer: I received a free A5 Planner from Personal Planner in exchange for writing for my honest review.
 All thoughts and opinions expressed are my own and not influenced by the developing company or affiliates in any way.